-Brain or cerebral atrophy is commonly caused by brain diseases.
-Atrophy or shrinkage is a loss of cells.
+Brain diseases commonly cause brain or cerebral shrinkage or atrophy.
+That is, a loss of cells.
 In brain atrophy there is a loss of neurons and the connections between them.

 Atrophy of the brain can be generalized.
-In this case, the entire brain has shrunk.
+Therefore, the entire brain has shrunk.
 If the atrophy is local it affects a specific area of the brain.
 In this case, it affects the functions controlled by that area of the brain.

-Sometimes both sides of the brain are affected by the shrinkage.
-In this case, conscious thought and voluntary processes might be impaired.
+Sometimes the shrinkage affects both sides of the brain.
+Thus, there might be impairment of conscious thought and voluntary processes.
 The disease involved determines the parts of the brain affected and the rate of shrinkage.

 Many diseases can cause brain atrophy.